gearglow/ReptiliaWithATwist/The List.md

 Elysia cocked an eyebrow.
 "You and Madame Hooch?
 That's perfect!"

 McGonagall smiled warmly.
-"It is, rather," she said, a bit misty-eyed.
+"It is, rather," she agreed, a bit misty-eyed.
 "We've been friends forever -- were in Gryffindor together, in fact -- and when Elphinstone died, Rolanda and I, well..."

 Elysia smiled.
 "I know what it's like to fall in love with your best friend.
 It's... special.
 And more than a little bit terrifying at times."